Member Area

 Jay Levine, DIALOG

-The Canadian Science and Research ecosystem is comprised of three distinct stages: IP creation, commercialization, and value extraction.
-While the nation excels in the former and has a history of successful IP creation, it struggles to sustain itself in the crucial commercialization phase, resulting in loss of innovative potential to neighbouring and global competitors, hindering domestic commercialization and growth.
+The Canadian Science and Research ecosystem is comprised of three distinct stages: Discovery (value creation), Scale Up (value expansion) and Commercialization (value extraction).
+While the nation excels in the former and has a history of successful IP creation, it struggles to sustain itself in the crucial Scale Up phase, resulting in loss of innovative commercialization potential to neighbouring and global competitors, creating a perpetual barrier to growth.
+Investment and seed capital expect promising technology to move to the US as soon as they can – creating a void in the R & D supply chain.
 At the heart of the missing middle lie three pillars: funding, innovation, and physical space.
 Canada boasts self-sufficiency in initial funding and innovation, however, there has been limited availability of late-stage capital to help Canadian firms scale-up, as government funding diminishes for later-stage firms.
 The absence of science enabling infrastructure for expansion inhibits the growth of emerging enterprises.
 Small businesses are then challenged with securing appropriate physical spaces tailored to their evolving needs, often relocating abroad where supportive environments exist.
 Addressing the missing middle necessitates overcoming multifaceted challenges: Flexible real estate designs accommodating rapid technological shifts are imperative; and incentivizing private sector involvement through compelling partnership opportunities.
 Furthermore, the diminishing availability of academic funding underscores the urgency for innovative collaborations between academia, public and private sectors.
 To sustain this critical phase, a strategic approach is imperative.
 As an example, leveraging funding programs such as the Ontario Life Sciences Innovation Program (LSIP) can provide targeted support, focusing on subsidizing rent payments for occupiable high-performance spaces and specialized equipment crucial for fledgling enterprises.
 By alleviating the burden of space management, companies can redirect their energies towards growth and attract venture capital.
+The Catalyst life sciences building at 77 Wade Avenue in Toronto is the first purpose-built facility for life sciences in over 20 years, setting a new standard for addressing the "missing middle."
+The project and tenant fit out framework offers biotech companies more pathways to scale up, enhancing Canada’s capacity to bring new therapies and medications to market.
 Sustaining Canada's science ecosystem requires a concerted effort to nurture and propel emerging enterprises through the missing middle.
 By fostering an environment conducive to growth and innovation, Canada can seize its position as a global leader in scientific commercialization.

 Cary Solomon, Managing Partner, Seeker Labs Cary Solomon is a well-known real estate executive who has spent most of his 30-year career in development, management, and construction.
 After graduating from the Ivey School of Business, Cary joined a privately-owned real estate development company, and led its expansion into the high-rise and commercial office and retail sectors.
 Within a 12-year period, Cary constructed and renovated over 8,000,000 SF in both the Canadian and U.S. markets.
 Establishing Seeker Labs in 2022 and forming a joint venture with a leading Canadian institution to develop a portfolio of Life Science and innovation facilities across Canada, Cary and the Seeker Labs team are empowering scientific discovery and commercialization across Canadian ecosystems.